-	Parthasarathy outlined specific steps the Department of energy could take to make sure that government funders and innovators must incorporate into the innovation process: "when they are making choices about which research to fund, which technologies to develop, and even how technologies should be designed."
+Parthasarathy outlined specific steps the U.S. Department of Energy could take to make sure that government funders and innovators must incorporate into their process: "when they are making choices about which research to fund, which technologies to develop, and even how technologies should be designed."

 Her recommendations: 1) invest in community-based innovation; 2) consult communities in high-tech projects, and; 3) incorporate social and equity evaluations into its funding apparatus.
 The equity assessment mechanisms would include looking at equity in design, distribution and siting, and process, and look at the historic legacy of previous similar projects.

 Also testifying were Dan Kammen, a professor of energy at the University of California, Berkeley, Myles Lennon, an assistant professor of environment and society and anthropology at Brown University, and Bruno Grunau, the regional director of the National Renewable Energy Laboratory’s Cold Climate Housing Research Center in Alaska.